CCM-Modding/Pay2Spawn/README.md

 Configuration
 -------------
-*Untill the ingame configurator is 100% done, you can edit the json manually (see ConfigReadme.md).<br>* The configurator can't edit type data yet, but please test all the other functions!
+*Untill the ingame configurator is 100% done, you can edit the json manually (see ConfigReadme.md).<br>* The configurator can't edit everything, but please test all the other functions!
+Use /p2s configure to get started.

 Issues & bugreports
 -------------------